coder-lgtm/langchain-demo/README.md

   style="display: inline-block; margin: 0 auto; max-width: 200px"></td>
 </tr></table>

-## Hands-On workshop to build custom application using LangChain and Vector Databases
+## Hands-On workshop to build a custom application using LangChain and Vector Databases
 This repository contains instructions and code for building custom applications using Langchain, and contextual documents for the Q&A app.
 We will complete the portions of this App live during the workshop.

+### What are we building?
+A Q and A app that can answer your questions around "Vegan" food from very famous Vegan Food bloggers who write here: https://www.loveandlemons.com/

 ### Goals
 * Review core LLM concepts